bevyengine/rfcs/rfcs/cpu-particles.md

 For utility access `Particle<'a>`, `ParticleMut<'a>`, and `ParticleParams` are added for read-only, mutable, and owned structs that hold particle fields.

+If a maximum number of particles is made mandatory, one other option is to use `BlobVec` as an unsafe alternative to `Vec`.
+This has notable challenges since `BlobVec` is neither Send nor Sync.

 ### Particle Emitters
 ```rust